chimaera66/DNA-autosomal-superkit-creator/README.md

 4. If the kit is determined to be of male origin, then it will change heterozygous calls to nocalls.
 5. The file will be somewhat cleaned by removing genotypes larger than two alleles and move calls on position 0 to "junk" chromosome 0.
 6. Then it will concatenate the dna files and sort according to a predetermined order.
+7. If --convertFormat argument was given, it will only keep positions and rsid that are true to the original format.
-7. Lastly it will format the superkit to the desired format with correct top commments and save it to `./output/`
+8. Lastly it will format the superkit to the desired format (with correct top commments if argument --convertFormat was given) and save it to `./output/`

 * At the moment, MyHeritage does not accept the resulting superkit, not in any output format